This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 DAY 3: Grand Teton - Leigh Lake Hike

-You will begin with a serene stroll along String Lake, enjoying captivating views of the majestic Grand Tetons.
-Then, you will continue along the eastern edge of Leigh Lake, leading to the peaceful Bearpaw and Trapper Lakes.
+You’ll start with a super scenic walk along String Lake, with incredible views of the Tetons right from the start.
+Then, the trail takes you along the edge of Leigh Lake, eventually leading to the peaceful Bearpaw and Trapper Lakes—a perfect spot to just soak it all in.

-For expert guidance, find the trail map and step-by-step instructions below:
+For all the details, including the trail map and step-by-step directions, check below.

 Map of Leigh Lake Trail.
 Image Credit: National Park Service

-Start the hike from String Lake Trailhead, positioned just north of Jenny Lake.
+Start your hike at the String Lake Trailhead, just north of Jenny Lake.

 Mount Moran Mirrored in String Lake / 9-Day Grand Teton, Yellowstone, and Glacier Road Trip